TemporalVLM: Video LLMs for Temporal Reasoning in Long Videos: Abstract

 \section{Abstract}

-This paper introduces TemporalVLM, a video large language model capable of effective temporal reasoning and fine-grained understanding in long videos.
-At the core, our approach includes a visual encoder for mapping a long-term input video into features which are time-aware and contain both local and global cues.
-In particular, it first divides the input video into short-term clips, which are jointly encoded with their timestamps into time-sensitive local features.
-Next, the local features are passed through a bidirectional long short-term memory module for global feature aggregation.
-The extracted time-aware and multi-level features are important for accurate temporal reasoning and fine-grained understanding in long videos.
-Moreover, to facilitate the evaluation of TemporalVLM, we present a large-scale long video dataset of industry assembly processes, namely IndustryASM, which consists of videos recorded on factory floors with actions and timestamps annotated by industrial engineers for time and motion studies and temporal action segmentation evaluation.
-Finally, extensive experiments on datasets of long videos, including TimeIT and IndustryASM, show that TemporalVLM achieves superior performance than previous methods across temporal reasoning and fine-grained understanding tasks, namely dense video captioning, temporal video grounding, video highlight detection, and temporal action segmentation.
+We introduce TemporalVLM, a video large language model (video LLM) for temporal reasoning and fine-grained understanding in long videos.
+Our approach includes a visual encoder for mapping a long-term video into features which are time-aware and contain both local and global cues.
+It first divides an input video into short-term clips, which are jointly encoded with timestamps and fused across overlapping temporal windows into time-sensitive local features.
+Next, the local features are passed through a bidirectional long short-term memory (BiLSTM) module for global feature aggregation.
+Moreover, to facilitate the evaluation of TemporalVLM, we present a large-scale long video dataset of industry assembly processes, namely IndustryASM, consisting of videos recorded on factory floors with actions and timestamps annotated by industrial engineers for time and motion studies and temporal action segmentation evaluation.
+Finally, extensive experiments show that TemporalVLM outperforms previous methods across temporal reasoning and fine-grained understanding tasks, i.e., dense video captioning, temporal video grounding, video highlight detection, and temporal action segmentation.
+To our best knowledge, our work is the first to incorporate LSTMs into video LLMs.